Sebaldu/logging-tracing-monitoring-in-distributed-systems/README.md

 - opensearch dashboards
   For varius visualizations and dashboards and querying the data stored in opensearch.

-- hotrod
-  A simple application that generates traces.
-  (for demonstration purposes)
+- two simple ASP.NET Core applications
+  To generate sample traces.

 ## Setup
 There are two ways to setup this system: